14 Combined Loads

 𝜌 = Radial distance from centroid to point of interest [m, in.]

-J = Polar moment of inertia [m4, in.4]
+J = Polar second moment of area [m4, in.4]

 VH = Internal horizontal shear force [N, lb]